-RMEA has provided an updated quantitative assessment, which is attached hereto as Appendix C, to support the qualitative descriptions provided in this RPS Procurement Plan.
-More specifically, the City previously described (above, in Section VII, Risk Assessment) its quantitative risk assessment methodology and the results of such analysis, which suggested that 10.24% of future renewable energy deliveries were at risk, meaning that the City reasonably anticipates that this portion of expected renewable energy deliveries will not be received; the percentage of RPS deliveries at risk equates to 3.5% of future retail load, which is equivalent to the City's recently updated MMoP.
+LCE has provided an updated quantitative assessment, which is attached hereto as Appendix C, to support the qualitative descriptions provided in this RPS Procurement Plan.
+More specifically, the City previously described (above, in Section VII, Risk Assessment) its quantitative risk assessment methodology and the results of such analysis, which suggested that 9.47% of future renewable energy deliveries (from both online facilities and facilities under development) were at risk, meaning that the City reasonably anticipates that this portion of expected renewable energy deliveries will not be received.
+This 9.47% risk factor of future RPS deliveries equates to 3.15% of future retail load, which is equivalent to the City's recently updated MMoP.
 The City's determination was based on an assessment of the risk categories reflected in the City's analysis, which included: 1) curtailment risk; 2) intermittency risk; 3) counterparty risk; and 4) project failure/contract cancellation risk.
-The City applied its 3.5% MMoP (based on a percentage of future RPS deliveries) as a conservative failure rate for existing and online generation when preparing its Renewable Net Short calculations; this figure can be seen in rows 14 and 16 of the RNS reporting template.
+The City applied its 3.15% MMoP (which equates to 9.47% of future RPS deliveries) as a conservative failure rate for both facilities under development and online generation when preparing its Renewable Net Short calculations.
+This 9.47% figure can be seen in rows 14 and 16 of the RNS reporting template.

 Such an (upward) adjustment was deemed appropriate to insure against unexpected renewable energy delivery shortfalls that could not be reasonably quantified through the aforementioned assessment.
 The City will actively monitor actual RPS deliveries under VAMO, and to the extent such deliveries fall short of expectations, it may adjust the noted failure rate for operational generating facilities to more accurately reflect the performance of this contract.
 If such adjustments are deemed necessary or appropriate in the future, the City will reflect such adjustments in a future planning document.